-- Significant benefits for the transport network including travel time reductions and improved travel time reliability, reduced traffic on local roads, improved accessibility, improved resilience of the transportation network and improved travel reliability for buses. - Improved pedestrian and cycle connectivity and safety. - Supporting improved business efficiency and growth through reduced congestion, notably for transport and logistics businesses. - Landscape restoration around the northern shoreline of the Mangere Inlet. - Improved water quality of discharges to the M\u00e4ngere Inlet.
+- Significant benefits for the transport network including travel time reductions and improved travel time reliability, improved accessibility, improved resilience of the transportation network. - Improved pedestrian and cycle connectivity and safety. - Supporting improved business efficiency and growth through reduced congestion, notably for transport and logistics businesses. - Improved water quality of discharges to the Ōtāhuhu Creek.